Disney bomb: Post-war development

 In comparison, the effective concrete penetration of the Tallboy and Grand Slams was similar to the Disney, around 14 ft.
 Although these bombs directly penetrated only around 7 ft of concrete, the remaining thickness was blown in by the detonation of the bombs' enormous explosive charge.
-The roof of Valentin had been penetrated by two Grand Slams before the war ended but, as there was no detonation inside the bunker, there was little damage to the complex aside from the large holes in the roof; post-war examination revealed installations inside the bunker remained comparatively unscathed.
+The roof of Valentin had been penetrated by two Grand Slams before the war ended but, as there was no detonation inside the bunker, there was little damage to the complex aside from the large holes in the roof.
+Post-war examination revealed installations inside the bunker remained comparatively unscathed.

 The conclusion of Project Ruby was that none of the bombs tested was completely suitable, and development of a new concrete-penetrating bomb was recommended.
 The Disney's rocket-assist was viewed as a worthwhile feature that should be incorporated into any new bomb designs because target penetration increases with strike velocity, although penetration increases only marginally from drop altitudes higher than 20000 ft.

-On 27 January 2009 the body of an inactive Disney bomb, with its 500 lb explosive charge, was extracted from the roof of Watten bunker (by now a private museum), where it had embedded itself during one of the 1945 test-drops.
+In January 2009, the body of an inactive Disney bomb, with its 500 lb explosive charge, was extracted from the roof of Watten bunker, by now a private museum, where it had embedded itself during one of the 1945 test-drops.
 The bomb was transferred to the ammunition depot at La Gueule d'Ours, two kilometres from the centre of Vimy, where recovered chemical ammunition and equipment from the First World War is processed.